Lexicon of Musical Invective: From lexicon to index

+In the introduction, Slonimsky outlines the organization and use of the volume.
+Composers are listed alphabetically, from Béla Bartók to Anton Webern, with critiques presented in chronological order within each entry.
+A separate section, titled the “Invecticon” (or “Index of Invectives”), classifies quotations thematically under keywords ranging from “aberration” to “zoo".

-Certain keywords are elucidated with specifications such as "in music" or "in a pejorative sense."
-By employing humor, Nicolas Slonimsky encourages readers to evaluate the index by examining the entry "ugly," which directs them to the pertinent pages and composers: "Practically everyone in this book, starting with Beethoven."
+Some of these keywords are further qualified by clarifications such as “in music” or “in a pejorative sense.”
+Slonimsky employs a degree of humor in guiding readers through the index, notably suggesting consultation of the entry “ugly,” which directs to numerous composers and pages, beginning “practically” with Beethoven.

 The author acknowledges that certain critiques were included for their unusual and spicy character, and he does not shy away from seeing Vincent d'Indy, who was the first composition teacher of Edgard Varèse, referred to as the "father-in-law of dissonance"; Stravinsky as the "caveman of music"; and Webern as the "Kafka of modern music."

 Invective-composed composers

 The Lexicon of Musical Invective is an anthology of articles dedicated to forty-three composers from the 19th and 20th centuries.